renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Optional Trait: Dragon’s Bite

-Though you don’t possess a Dragon’s breath, you have inherited (some of) their natural weapons, and they can be infused with a Dragon’s fire—or some other elemental type.
+Though you don’t possess a Dragon’s breath, you have inherited (some of) their natural weapons, and they can be infused with a Dragon’s fire — or some other elemental type.

-- **Effect**: You gain the following *natural weapons*:
+- **Effect**: The character gain the following *natural weapons*:
   - Bite:
     - Unarmed Attack, 1D10+2+DB DV, AP -
     - Tags: Natural, *your type*